Psychagogy: Ancient Greek psychagogy

 Within the ancient Greek tradition, psychagogy was viewed as the art of influencing the soul by the means of rhetoric.
 Plato believed that the human soul possesses latent knowledge, which could be brought out and elucidated by a specific type of discourse which he called dialectic: a bringing to birth from the depths of a person's higher being.
 He believed that a higher consciousness was needed in order to do this, and the result would bring forth a literal enlightenment and a furthered understanding of human nature.

 Plato also believed that only a prepared student can be involved in this process, and that the only way to prepare a student was to have them learn by doing.
 The process of maieutic psychagogy cannot be transmitted through writing, since it requires that a person actually experience the dynamically unfolding procedure.

 Dialectic took place in public areas as well as private ones, as can be seen in many of Plato's works (such as Phaedo, Meno, Phaedrus and Theaetetus).
 Socrates is often recorded in these works as using the process of dialectic to bring the ideas of others into being, acting as a sort of soul guide (also known as a psychagogue).
 In Plato's Theaetetus Socrates equates himself to a midwife, helping to bring the thoughts of others to light through his words.
-The term was used was used Plato's Phaedrus (261a and 271c).
+The term was used in Plato's Phaedrus (261a and 271c).

 Additionally, key to ancient Greek philosophy was the idea of living life well and becoming the best that a person can be.
 This idea can be summed up by the term eudaimonia (human flourishing).
 Psychagogy was one practice philosophers would use to encourage people to strive toward such a goal.
 Although this end goal may have differed slightly between the Stoics, Epicureans, and Cynics, each group included the use of psychagogic methods in their guiding of others.

 Greco-Roman philosophers often practiced psychogogy by asking people to drop their thoughts of traditional wisdom, and to ignore reputation, wealth and luxury.